gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 True
 ```

-These Columns can be used to select the columns from a DataFrame.
-For example, `DataFrame.select()`
+These column objects can be used to get new DataFrames that are subsets of the original one.
-takes the Column instances that returns another DataFrame.

 ```python
 df.select(df.c).show()